Stuxnet Scenario: Historical Nuclear Facility Crisis (2010)

 Option A: Emergency Facility Shutdown & Complete System Validation

-• Action: Immediately cease all uranium enrichment operations and shut down compromised SCADA systems, implement comprehensive malware removal across all industrial control systems, coordinate full nuclear safety validation with NRC and international atomic energy authorities before authorizing any facility restart, accept operational cessation and international scrutiny.
+• Action: Immediately cease all uranium enrichment operations and shut down compromised SCADA systems, implement comprehensive malware removal across all industrial control systems, coordinate full nuclear safety validation with IAEA and international atomic energy authorities before authorizing any facility restart, accept operational cessation and international scrutiny.

 • Pros: Ensures absolute certainty of malware elimination and nuclear safety, provides thorough investigation of nation-state compromise and centrifuge damage assessment, demonstrates unwavering commitment to nuclear security and international cooperation, prevents any ongoing physical manipulation or intelligence gathering.